Programs and Services

 Will my doctor be kept informed?

-Diabetes Telehealth aims to work in partnership with local GPs and healthcare professionals to ensure continuity of care for patients.
-Your GP and any other healthcare professionals you nominate will receive regular communication from the diabetes educators.
+Diabetes WA’s Telehealth Service aims to work in partnership with local GPs and healthcare professionals to ensure continuity of care for patients.
+Your GP and any other healthcare professionals you nominate will receive regular communication from the Credentialled Diabetes Educators.